Foreck1/LootTweaker-Docs/docs/type-docs/functions.rst

 Methods
 -------

-See :doc:`here <method-documentation-format>` for an explanation of the method documentation format used on this page.static
+See :doc:`here <method-documentation-format>` for an explanation of the method documentation format used on this page.

 .. java:method :: static LootFunction enchantRandomly(String[] enchantIDList)
     :outertype: Functions

     :equivalent to: ``minecraft:enchant_randomly``
     :errors: if any enchantment ID does not resolve to an enchantment

 .. java:method :: static LootFunction enchantWithLevels(int min, int max, boolean isTreasure)
     :outertype: Functions

     :equivalent to: ``minecraft:enchant_with_levels``

 .. java:method :: static LootFunction lootingEnchantBonus(int min, int max, int limit)
     :outertype: Functions

     :equivalent to: ``minecraft:looting_enchant``

 .. java:method :: static LootFunction setCount(int min, int max)